 The three fishes in the lower part of the coat of arms are perhaps a reference to the ancient lake.
 The drainage of the marsh made the area around Rieti suitable for farming and it attracted Roman settlers.
 Rieti has dedicated a monument to Marcus Terentius Varro, a very prolific writer of the Ist century BC, who was born at Rieti and whose works we know mainly through quotations by other authors, e.g. Pliny the Elder.
 Rieti has dedicated its theatre to Emperor Vespasian who was born in the environs of the town.

 During the centuries which followed the fall of the Roman Empire the maintenance of the Velino river bed was discontinued and Rieti and its countryside were flooded repeatedly.
 Eventually the level of the river bed rose and the bridge through which Via Salaria entered the town was almost buried by sediments.
 It was so well built that its central arch still stands.

-Roman memories: (left) part of a lintel in the portico of the Cathedral; (centre) funerary inscription in Via Roma; (right-above)
+Roman memories: (left) part of a lintel in the portico of the Cathedral; (centre) funerary inscription of a veteran from Vienne to whom Emperor Vespasian assigned some land near Rieti in Via Roma (see similar inscriptions in the Archaeological Museum); (right-above)

 relief on a medieval house in Via Roma; (right-below) lintel in Via Peschiera